marekald/ft_printf/README.md

 ### Algorithm Choice

 A lightweight parsing loop is used to traverse the format string.
-When a `%` character is detected, a small state machine identifies the following specifier and processes the appropriate argument.
+When a `%` character is detected, identifies the following specifier and processes the appropriate argument.

-This approach is efficient, avoids unnecessary resource usage, and supports modular extension.

 ### Data Structure & Function Justification